 Here is an exercise to help you get started.
 Get a physical object to be your reminder or trigger for when you need to shift your thoughts.

 Here are some physical reminder options:

-Put paperclips or pennies in a pocket & move them to the other pocket every time you have a negative thought, switch a barrette from one side to the other side in your hair, use a rubber band or hair tie on your wrist & move back & forth.
+Put paperclips or pennies in a pocket & move them to the other pocket every time you have a negative thought.
+You could switch a barrette from one side to the other side in your hair.
+You could use a rubber band or hair tie on your wrist & move back & forth.

 Every time you start to think a can’t thought, a negative thought, a don’t thought, have self-doubt, you compare yourself, have loss of confidence, or a distraction comes up – switch the object to other wrist or pocket.
 You will become aware of how often negative thinking is affecting your performance & how easily you are becoming distracted.